The Many Different Types of Liquor

 Fermentation creates both ethyl alcohol and methanol.
 Proper distillation removes methanol.

 Scotch and bourbon are both whiskeys, but bourbon is unique to the United States.
 Bourbon whiskey must use a mash that is at least 51% corn, distilled at no more than 160 proof, and aged in new, charred oak barrels.
 Bourbon must go into the barrel at no more than 125 proof.
-If it ages for at least two years and contains no additives (other than water), it earns the label “straight” bourbon, but if it ages less than four years, the label must display how long its age.
+To create a “straight” bourbon, it must be aged for at least two years and contain no additives besides water.
+A bourbon aged for fewer than four years must have a label that displays how long it’s been aged.

 “Finished” whiskey can be aged in a combination of barrels, including barrels previously used for bourbon or wines like port or sherry.
 Fine whisky can be aged from 12 to 20 years, and some distillers have kept select whisky in barrels for up to 50 years.